Holiday spirit or holiday madness?

 Making memories

-To make the season special it can be helpful to reflect on our own childhood holiday memories.
-While one or two coveted toys may bubble to the surface of our memory, the most powerful recollections tend to be triggered unexpectedly and overwhelmingly by songs, smells, decorations and traditions.
+While one or two coveted gifts may bubble to the surface of our memories, our most powerful recollections tend to be triggered unexpectedly and overwhelmingly by songs, smells, foods, and traditions.
 The positive feelings of warmth, safety, or happiness are examples of “emotional memories.”
-Emotional memories are very powerful and very important.
-Just as experiences link together different connections in our brain, experiences also wire together emotional connections.
-Emotions are especially powerful because they focus our attention and are a major determinant for what we remember.
-Sadly, not everyone has heart warming emotional memories connected with the holidays.
-Past holidays marred by strife, conflict or trauma may find difficult and painful emotions triggered at this time of year.
-Some find the holiday season a time to be endured, not celebrated.
-It’s okay to be honest about what the holidays mean to you and move through them from there.
+Emotional memories are very powerful and important.
+Just as experiences wire different connections in our brain, experiences also link together emotional connections.
+Emotions are especially powerful because they focus our attention and are a major determinant of what we remember.

 “But I hate this family.”
 Emotional memories in adolescence

 Our family celebrates Christmas, and one of the traditions in our family was to decorate the tree together.
-When our kids were young, they delighted in the ornaments, Christmas cookies, and holiday music.
+When our kids were young, they delighted in the ornaments, candles, and holiday music.
 For a few years between the chaos of early childhood and the rollercoaster of adolescence, this tradition seemed to genuinely fill us all with the Christmas spirit.

 This honeymoon ended abruptly when our son Brian was fifteen.
 He informed us in no uncertain terms that he wanted nothing to do with this family tradition and that he would rather listen to his own music behind the closed door of his bedroom, thank you very much.